There are lots of facts and myths about skim milk.

 This cohort study featuring 2837 US adults examined the impact of different dairy products on cardiovascular risk.

-- Plasma phospholipid 15.0 is a bio-marker of dairy fat intake, and higher levels are associated with lower cardiovascular risk.
+- Plasma levels of phospholipid 15.0 were strongly associated with dairy fat intake, and higher levels correlated with lower cardiovascular risk.

 - Whole milk consumption was more significantly associated with reduced cardiovascular risk.

-- Neither skim nor whole milk had an adverse impact on risk factors.
+- Neither skim nor whole milk had an adverse impact on cardiovascular risk factors.

 Although this study favors whole milk over skim milk, the researchers made an interesting observation.